Plain English Breakdown

 What This Bill Does

-- Requires each Medi-Cal managed care plan to submit an annual report containing information about pharmacist services within their jurisdiction.
+- Requires each Medi-Cal managed care plan to submit an annual report about pharmacist services they provide that are within their jurisdiction and not covered by the FFS delivery system under the Medi-Cal Rx program.

-- Specifies that the consolidated report must include details on implementation, compliance, service access, claims processing, oversight, and fiscal and public health impact.
+- Directs the department to compile all submitted reports into a single consolidated report for lawmakers, including information on implementation, compliance, service access, claims processing, oversight, fiscal impact, and public health impact.

-- Requires the department to issue guidance clarifying Medi-Cal managed care plan obligations for covering pharmacist services.
+- Requires the department to issue guidance clarifying Medi-Cal managed care plan obligations to cover pharmacist services and update its model evidence of coverage to explicitly include coverage of pharmacist services.

 Who It Names or Affects